|"There is a big discovery to be made,

 Crown land grants

-In his 1974 John Murtagh Macrossan Lecture, The Honorable Rae Else-Mitchell's (1914-2006) describes the impacts of Crown land grants at the settlement of Australia.
+John Murtagh Macrossan Lecture, 1974, The Honorable Rae Else-Mitchell's (1914-2006) described the impacts of Crown land grants at the settlement of Australia.
 In many instances, Crown land was granted to British aristocrats who'd never set foot on Australian soil, reminiscent of the American "Reformation Restoration Colonies" (McIlvenna, 2009).

 When Captain Arthur Phillip, with his band of colonists one thousand or more strong, established the first settlement on Australian soil at Sydney Cove in 1788 the title to all the east coast of the continent from the 135th meridian of longitude became vested in the Crown.
 Sir Francis Forbes, Chief Justice of the Supreme Court of New South Wales, said in 1834:

-John Pullen Ph.D. documented this history in Nature's Gifts: The Australian Lectures of Henry George on the Ownership of Land and Other Natural Resources, (2014) which geography professor John Holmes (2015) credits as the first "critical study of reforms proposed by Henry George – equal rights to land; land taxation; land prices; land rents; land nationalisation; and free trade and protection."
+Professor John Pullen, at the University of New England, Armidale, NSW, documented this history in Nature's Gifts: The Australian Lectures of Henry George on the Ownership of Land and Other Natural Resources, (2014) which geography professor John Holmes (2015) credits as the first "critical study of reforms proposed by Henry George – equal rights to land; land taxation; land prices; land rents; land nationalisation; and free trade and protection."